Clan Crusader: 'Irish' Clan

-In 1982 some "unofficial" body moulds were bought by Peter McCandless who started a new company Clan Cars Ltd in Newtownards, Northern Ireland, and built about 120 road cars and 10 competition cars over the next four years.
+In 1982 some "unofficial" body moulds were bought by Peter McCandless who started a new company called Clan Cars Ltd. in Newtownards, Northern Ireland.
+McCandless built about 120 road cars and 10 competition cars in Ireland over the next four years.
 The Crusader name was not used for these cars.
 Contemporary advertisements give an amazing price range of from £1,200 for a basic kit to £10,000 for a complete road ready car with new engine.
 The car, with a 998 cc Imp engine, was improved with disc brakes (from the MGB).
 Other differences were its pop-up lights, heavier bumpers, chin spoiler, 13-inch wheels and a dashboard from the Ford Fiesta.
 The Clan also had standard front disc brakes and Pirelli P6 tyres.

 The car was available in two specifications, Clan E and Clan S. The E has 68 hp while the more powerful S has 78 hp, enough for a top speed of about 180 km/h.
 According to Clan themselves, it would only take 30 hours to assemble a kit.
 After Clan cars closed the body moulds were purchased by members of the Clan Owner's Club to use to make replacement panels.

 Clan Clover

 In 1985 Clan Cars developed a new, mid-engined version called the Clan Clover.
-It used a 1,490 cc, 105 hp-metric Alfa Romeo Flat-4 engine and gearbox.
+It used a 1,490 cc, 105 hp-metric Alfa Romeo Boxer engine and gearbox; hence the "clover" name which is a reference to Alfa's Quadrifoglio emblem.
 It also received new glass, a rear spoiler, and blistered arches.
 It is believed that approximately 26 cars were made (twenty road cars and six racing versions).
 After well-publicized quality issues, Clan Cars ran into financial difficulties and went into receivership, ceasing trading in June 1987.